LAripping/thrift-inspector/README.md

 Parse Thrift Message blobs without knowing their `.thrift` definition.
 Inspired by [protobuf-inspector](https://github.com/jmendeth/protobuf-inspector).
 Powered by [thrift-tools](https://github.com/pinterest/thrift-tools).

-A plain run will just dump a JSON / Python dict or Throw an Exception if it's of wrong format, intended to only show if it actually is a valid Thrift message or not.
+A plain run will just dump it / make a JSON  or Throw an Exception if it's of wrong format, intended to only show if it actually is a valid Thrift message or not.
 Proceed with thrift-tools to use the dict programmaticaly...

 # Installation